ember-cli-code-coverage/ember-cli-code-coverage/README.md

 - `excludes`: Defaults to `['*/mirage/**/*']`.
 An array of globs to exclude from instrumentation.
 Useful to exclude files from coverage statistics.

 - `coverageFolder`: Defaults to `coverage`.
 A folder relative to the root of your project to store coverage results.

-- `useBabelInstrumenter`: Defaults to `false`.
-Whether or not to use Babel instrumenter instead of default instrumenter.
-The Babel instrumenter is useful when you are using features of ESNext as it uses your Babel configuration defined in `ember-cli-build.js`.

-- `babelPlugins`: Defaults to `['babel-plugin-transform-async-to-generator']`.
-When using the Babel instrumenter, this specifies a set of additional plugins to pass to the parser.
-Use this to parse specific ESNext features you may be using in your app (decorators, for instance).

 - `parallel`: Defaults to `false`.
 Should be set to true if parallel testing is being used, for example when using [ember-exam](https://github.com/trentmwillis/ember-exam) with the `--parallel` flag.
 This will generate the coverage reports in directories suffixed with `_<random_string>` to avoid overwriting other threads reports.
 These reports can be joined by using the `ember coverage-merge` command (potentially as part of the [posttest hook](https://docs.npmjs.com/misc/scripts) in your `package.json`).